joelouthan/Theologicus/src/mark/index.md

 <img class="intro-right" src="../images/art-mark.jpg">

-# The Gospel of Mark: An Introduction & Resources
+# The Gospel of Mark

 ## The Introduction